-Class Instructor is Natasha Foster, BSN, CBE, and Ashley Roy, RN, CLC, both staff nurses on the Maternal/Child Health Unit who additionally teaches the organization’s childbirth education classes for expectant parents.
-Foster received her bachelor’s degree in nursing in 2007 from Husson University.
-She has more than 12 years of extensive nursing experience.
+Class Instructors are Natasha Foster, BSN, CBE, and Ashley Roy, RN, CLC, both staff nurses on the Maternal/Child Health Unit who additionally teach the organization’s childbirth education classes for expectant parents.

 Cost of the class is $40 payable by cash or check (made out to FMH).

 To register for the classes, contact the family birthing unit at 779-2295